 In April 2002, the FASB issued SFAS No. 145, Rescission of SFAS Nos.
 4, 44, and 64, Amendment of SFAS No. 13, and Technical Corrections.
 SFAS No. 145 eliminates SFAS No. 4, Reporting Gains and Losses from Extinguishment of Debt, and thus allows for only those gains or losses on the extinguishment of debt that meet the criteria of extraordinary items to be treated as such in the financial statements.
 SFAS No. 45 also amends SFAS No. 13, Accounting for Leases, to require sale-leaseback accounting for certain lease modifications that have economic effects that are similar to sale-leaseback transactions.
 The provisions of this statement relating to the rescission of SFAS No. 4 are effective for fiscal years beginning after May 15, 2002.
-The provisions of this statement are effective for transactions occurring after May 15, 2002, and all provisions of this statement are effective for financial statements issued on or after May 15, 2002.
+The provisions of this statement are effective for transactions of this statement sisued on or after May 15, 2002.
 Management believes the adoption of this statement will have no material effect on its financial position or results of operations.

-June 30, 2002 and 2001 (unaudited) and December 31, 2001, 2000, and 1999
+NOTES TO FINANCIAL STATEMENT June 30, 2002 and 2001 (unaudited) and December 31, 2001, 2000, and 1999